 4- Map of Lat Mayom

-What is your favorite market in Bangkok?
+And you, what is your favorite floating market in Bangkok?

 Did you like the article? share on Pinterest!